lawrenceevalyn/THE-DISS/README.md

 1. Does “serious” fiction use “genre” fiction parasitically or does it have its own separate genre norms?

 # Research Log

+## March 20, 2018

+Feeling so good after that meeting!!
+Excited and energized!

 ## March 17, 2018